 How should you go about taking the test?
 There are basically three options.
 The first option is to take a previous test (pre-2010).
 For the old tests, N4 corresponds to level 3 or ３級.
-You can pick up the 2004-2006 level 3 tests or the 2009 level 3 test (which actually includes old level 4 (N5) as well).
-Both have the same format.
-Here is a quick chart of the differences between the new test and the old test:
+It’s getting pretty hard to find copies of the old tests.
+But if you manage to get your hands on one, here is a quick chart of the differences between the new test and the old test:

 |Kanji/Vocab Section||Kanji Reading||Orthography||Expressions||Paraphrases/Usage|